 Since the photos take place at your home, it’s the perfect occasion to include a few personal elements.
 There are many possibilities, like a plushie, a book or a family heirloom.
 I have a soft spot for my clients’ blankets because they’re versatile and everyone has them.
 They can be used to wrap the baby, to add a touch of colour to your bedspread or to protect yourself from the wind outside.
 These objects you love will get to be part of your memories in a wonderful way!

 Another possibility is to include your pet if it behaves nicely with your little one.
 Unless if the animal has been trained to interact with young children, I always keep a safe distance between them.
 We can place the baby in their crib and let the pet look at them through the bars.
 Alternatively, we can do a family portrait where one of the parents holds the human baby while the other holds the fur baby!
 Four-legged friends are part of our families, it’s perfectly fine to include them if you want to.

 3. Keep the rooms warm

 Just like for in-studio newborn sessions, room temperature has an influence on the session proceedings.
 Your little one spent nine months being « cooked » at 37°C and they loved this sensation.
-When baby is dressed, the ideal room temperature is around 20°C. When baby is in diaper or fully naked, the temperature should be between 28°C and 30°C. This way, it’s less likely they will feel ambiant air against their skin.
+When baby is dressed, the ideal room temperature is around 20°C. When baby is in diaper or fully naked, the temperature should be around 28°C. This way, it’s less likely they will feel ambiant air against their skin.
 They will be more relaxed and cooperative, which will make our job easier.

 If you want photos with your baby in a diaper, I suggest undressing them and wrapping them in a warm blanket one hour before my arrival.
 It will allow them to peacefully fall asleep and will prevent them from getting fussy at the beginning of the session.